-Measured as the most nutrient dense food by the Aggregate Nutrient Density Index, achieving a 1000 out of 1000 rating, watercress is a true powerhouse that delivers a potent potion of health benefits perfect for anyone looking to strengthen their immunity system and overall health.
+Measured as the most nutrient-dense food by both the CDC and the Aggregate Nutrient Density Index, and the only food to receive a perfect score on both index’s, watercress is a true powerhouse that delivers a potent potion of health benefits perfect for anyone looking to strengthen their immune system and overall health.

 Reasons you should incorporate watercress into your diet:

 It’s a naturally low-calorie, fat-free, cholesterol-free, and very low-sodium food.1